2,147,483,647: In video games

 The number 2,147,483,647 often becomes a hard limit for various statistics in video games, such as points or money, if they are represented by signed 32-bit integers (rather than floating-point, double-precision or arbitrary-precision).
 Going over this limit by legitimate means, or by modding or hacking the game, results in many different outcomes caused by integer overflow.
 The most common outcome is the number "wrapping" into the negatives.
-Another potential outcome is the game crashing, thus meaning there was no failsafe implemented in the event the value exceeds the signed 32-bit limit—generally if the underlying engine has undefined behavior, instead of a wraparound behavior, for integer overflow.
-A well-known example in video games is that of RuneScape and Old School RuneScape, where the number is used as the maximum amount of coins (or any other item) that a player can hold at once with normal methods, known as a "max cash stack".
+Another potential outcome is game crashing, thus meaning there was no failsafe implemented in the event the value exceeds the signed 32-bit limit—generally if the underlying engine has undefined behavior, instead of a wraparound behavior, for integer overflow.
+A well-known example in video games is that of Old School RuneScape and Grand Theft Auto V, where the number is used as the maximum amount of coins (or any other item) that a player can hold at once with normal methods, known as a "max cash stack".
 In similar cases, where an unsigned instead of signed 32-bit integer is used, the limit might be extended to 4,294,967,295.